 A government benefit which pays all or part of the rent and service charge for a property.

 Housing for Older People

 Accommodation specifically for older people which either incorporates a range of basic facilities and special design features or are specially designated housing for older people.
 The distinctive design features should be over and above lifetime homes adaptations to general needs properties.
 The age of tenants actually resident is not a defining feature.
-Agency divides housing for older people into three types:
+Homes England divides housing for older people into three types:

 - Housing for older people (all special design features)

 - Housing for older people (some special design features)

 See Specialist Homes for Older, Disabled and Vulnerable People for definitions of supported housing and housing for older people stock

 Government funding that was previously made available to help to tackle low demand in areas where the housing market is thought to be failing.
 This programme closed in March 2011.
 Please see entry on pathfinders below

 A comprehensive set of measures which were used to evaluate existing and planned housing developments on the basis of quality as opposed to simply cost.
 The indicators covered the location, the design and the performance of the housing project – these three categories produced 10 ‘Quality Indicators’ that made up the HQI system.
 This is no longer used by Homes England.

 - The processing of schemes and payments of grant